Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

 The new formulation is inferior to the original that was popular more than a decade ago and smelled like a “knock off” bay rum.
-Sad part is this product isn’t cheap.
-Spend your hard earned money on something that has a better ingredient list.
+The sad part is this product isn’t cheap.
+Spend your hard-earned money on something that has a better ingredient list.

 How to make your own bay rum aftershave?

-What’s great about making your own scent is you can tweak and adjust the scent to your liking – if you’re patient enough to wait.
+What’s great about making your own scent is you can tweak and adjust the smell to your liking – if you’re patient enough to wait.

 There are a few recipes available online to help you get started.

 - 4 to 6 ounces of witch hazel